ElsaLopez133/edhoc-psk-formal-analysis/models/README.md

 ---

+WIK: The _debug files contain work in progress

 ## 🚀 Running the model using SAPIC+

 The file edhoc_psk_sapic.spthy is written in the SAPIC+ syntax, meaning that the process is modled using the applied pi calculus (same as ProVerif) whereas lemmas are writtne using first-order-logic, (same as Tamarin).